 Finally, any project that would interrupt the day-to-day use of the park must mitigate disruptions to the daily operations of the Lower East Side Ecology Center, the 20-year-plus steward of our community's and the city's ecology is a non-profit organization located in the heart of the East River Park.
-It is critical that we support the Lower East Side Ecology Center by either revising the ESCR plan to mitigate the negative effects it would have on this essential Lower East Side institution, or relocate the Center to a new building within the community for the duration of the renovations and thereafter.
+It is critical that we support the Lower East Side Ecology Center by either revising the ESCR plan to mitigate the negative effects it would have on this essential Lower East Side institution, or relocate the Center to a new building within the community for the duration of the renovations.

-Since the beginning of this years-long process, we have called for the City and every agency to approach ESCR with a critical eye, geared towards protecting the East River Park our constituents know and love while providing essential resiliency protections for the community.
-We are here to ask you as our City Council colleagues to join us in that effort.
-Understandably, there is enormous distrust of the City when it comes to this plan, especially considering the sudden huge changes without community input, little transparency, and seemingly not one person in charge.
+Since the beginning of this years-long process, we have called for the City and every agency to approach ESCR with a critical eye, geared towards protecting the East River Park our constituents know and love while providing essential protections for the future.
+We are here to call for prudence once again.
+Understandably, there is enormous distrust of the City when it comes to this plan, especially considering the sudden change in plan without community input and a seeming lack of transparency.
+We worry that we are being confronted with a potential \$1.45 billion boondoggle to rival massive notorious public works projects such as Manhattan's Westway and the "Big Dig" in Boston.

+With little accountability, no transparency, and seemingly not one person in charge, the City's plan for ESCR has so far stoked disillusionment and opposition.
+We urge the City to learn from those mistakes, reconsider its trajectory, and work with the New Yorkers we represent.
 There is a golden opportunity here to not only bring our community together around the shared goal of flood protection, but also create enhanced green spaces and a park that will serve the needs of our community for many years to come.
-We again commend the City for altering its plan to include phased construction, and we urge the city to continue working with residents to make this project work for everyone.

-With marches recently held across the world to protest the global climate crisis, this is a critical moment to focus on one of the largest infrastructure projects in the country seeking to address the impact of climate change.
+With marches being held across the world this week to protest the global climate crisis, this is an auspicious opportunity to testify on one of the largest infrastructure projects in the country seeking to address the impact of climate change.
 That's why it's so important the City gets it right.